top of page

 Territoriality, challenges of the world’s new materiality.

 At no level of life does any being exist at an autonomous level.
 The separation of individuals and media—dislocation—is a deadly illusion.
 We are all in processes of territorialization, which is related to the forces that cross us.
 These are anchoring processes accompanied by dynamics of conflict.
-Current science is in a savage process against the denseness of life.
-The project of the digital world is to break all anchors in order to create a kind of free electron, so that each person can free themselves from their history, their memory, etc. In what practical nuclei is life being re-territorialized?
+Current science is engaged in a relentless process against the complexity of life.
+The project of the digital world is to break all anchors, creating a kind of free electron, so that each person can free themselves from their history, memory, and so on.
+In what practical nuclei is life being re-territorialized?

 Session 4 | 13 May 2017